0n5/cheat-scripts/development/web-frameworks/react/react-basics.md

 state

 * Data structure that holds the model which is mutable
+* JS object used to record and react to user events
+* Functional components do not have state, only class based components
 * A change in state is the only thing that can change a rendered view
-* Whenever state changes it triggers a rerender of the component and view.
+* Whenever state changes it triggers a rerender of the component and view (and its children)
 * State should never be modified directly

 setState()